Want to be a part of the booming ecommerce market? Before you begin, it’s important to understand the cornerstone of ecommerce – the internet.

 One of the first internet usage statistics you need to know is how many people use the internet.

-As of the third quarter of 2019, there are over 4.33 billion active internet users (Datareportal, 2019).
-That marks a 327 million year-over-year increase compared to 2018’s Q3 figures.
-At 8.2 percent, the growth in active internet users worldwide is more than eight times faster than the total population growth, which stands at one percent.
+As of the fourth quarter of 2020, there are 4.66 billion active internet users (Datareportal, 2020).
+That marks a 321 million year-over-year increase compared to 2019’s Q4 figures.
+At 7.4 percent, the growth in active internet users worldwide is more than seven times faster than the total population growth, which stands at one percent.

 And with so many things to do online, it’s also important to know other internet usage statistics and more importantly, how internet users are spending their time online.